ahnaf-khan-82/gam531nsa-aakhan82/Assignment 7/README.md

 | **Run** | Triggered by Shift + movement, plays faster looping animation. |
 | **Jump** | Activated by pressing Space or Up, applies upward velocity and gravity. |

-Each state manages frame timing, looping, and sound playback independently.
+Each state manages frame timing, looping and sound playback independently.
-Transitions are restricted logically (e.g., jumping only when grounded).
+Transitions are restricted logically (being able to jump only when on ground).

 ---